No767/Kumiko/README.md

 Kumiko is a multipurpose Discord bot built with freedom and choice in mind.
 Kumiko provides a wide range of features, including an customizable and local economy, logging, and many more features.
 Integration with AniList, and others are also included.

+> [!IMPORTANT]
+> I do not authorize running unauthorized instances of Kumiko in production.
+The only authorized use of running these builds are for feedback and for catching and/or fixing bugs.
+The code provided is for educational use and for others to provide suggestions and feedback only.

 ## Features

 - Customizable prefix module